annual vs perennial

 Not sure where to start?
 Here’s a quick list of some of the most common annuals and perennials:

-Should I Grow Annuals or Perennials?
+Should I plant Perennials or Annuals?

 Annuals are great options when you want to take gardening one year at a time—if you aren’t sure how you want to fill your garden, growing annuals is a great way to get your feet wet.